By Nidal al-Mughrabi

 That is being seen as an overture to other factions and a hint of a new willingness to seek reconciliation with Palestinian President Mahmoud Abbas, who controls the West Bank.

 Workers have festooned Gaza with the green flag of Hamas ahead of Meshaal's arrival via neighboring Egypt.
-A large stage has been set up in the strip's main city, complete with a huge model of the homemade M75 rocket, which was fired at both Tel Aviv and Jerusalem in last month's conflict.
+A large stage has been set up in the strip's main city, complete with a huge model of the homemade M75 rocket that was fired at both Tel Aviv and Jerusalem in last month's conflict.

-Meshaal, 56, ran the group from exile in Damascus from 2004 until January this year when he quit the Syrian capital because of Iranian-backed President Bashar al-Assad's war against Sunni Muslim rebels.
+Meshaal ran Hamas from exile in Damascus from 2004 until January this year when he quit the Syrian capital because of Iranian-backed President Bashar al-Assad's war against Sunni Muslim rebels.
 He now divides his time between Qatar and Cairo.

 His abrupt departure from Syria initially weakened his position within Hamas: ties with Damascus and Tehran had made him important, but with those links damaged or broken, rivals based within Gaza had started to assert their authority.

-However, the exiled leader regained the initiative during the November fighting, working closely with Egypt and its new Muslim Brotherhood rulers to secure the ceasefire.
+However, the exiled leader regained the initiative in the November war, working closely with Egypt to secure the truce.

-(Writing by Crispian Balmer; Additional reporting by Samia Nakhoul in Qatar; Editing by Peter Graff)
+(Writing by Crispian Balmer; Additional reporting by Samia Nakhoul in Qatar; Editing by Peter Graff and Philippa Fletcher)